PGCodeLLM/terminal-bench-rl/README.md

 #### 🧪 Judge Evaluation System
 To ensure the LLM judge provided accurate and consistent scoring during RL training, I developed a simple [evaluation system](./evaluation/llm_as_a_judge_evals/):
 - Created test cases showing different agent trajectories
-- Tested 17 LLM models as judges including: Kimi K2, Qwen-3-Coder, Claude Sonnet 4, Claude Opus 4, Claude Haiku 3.5, OpenAi O3, GPT-4o, to compare scoring accuracy.
+- Tested multiple LLM models as judges including: Kimi K2, Qwen-3-Coder, Claude Sonnet 4, Claude Haiku 3.5, to compare scoring accuracy.
 - Found Claude Sonnet 4 provided the most consistent and accurate scoring, correctly identifying issues like lack of exploration and overthinking
   - Unfortunately Sonnet-4 is extremely expensive, so it is not very affordable for a 32 rollout, 1650 step run!
-But it was the only model which understood a good from bad trajectory.
+But it was the only model which understood a good from bad trajectory well enough.
   - Many other models (including Haiku 3.5) gave inflated scores to problematic agent behaviors, with some scoring 0.85-0.95 for agents that skipped critical phases

 To analyze judge model performance: